 The “breaker” is an enzyme called Asparaginase (ASNase).
 It catalyzes the splitting up of Asn into aspartate and ammonia.
 When Asn is broken down for energy, it follows the usual “remove amino parts & process them and the carbon skeletons separately” routine we’ve seen.
 But, unlike most of the other amino acids, we have 2 amino groups to remove.
 ASNase does the first removal – that of the “extra” amino group – the side chain one, to give you aspartate.
 And then that aspartate gets broken down the same way aspartate does – because it *is* aspartate now!
 The backbone amino group is removed by aspartate aminotransferase to give you OXALOACETATE, which is nitrogen-free and can get processed in the citric acid cycle (aka TCA, aka Krebs cycle) to get energy.
 Alternatively, the Asp can be used as Asp.

-Both normal and cancer lymphocytes need Asn – and they get their supply by taking it in from circulating blood plasma.
+Both normal and cancer lymphocytes need Asn – and they get their supply by taking it in from circulating blood plasma (plasma is just the non-cell part of the blood).
 When you introduce ASNase into the blood, it goes to work breaking the Asn down, depleting this supply.
 This causes leukemic blasts to actually start shipping their cytoplasmic stock out (which gets broken down), so they get depleted intracellularly.
 And, unlike normal cells, these cancer cells aren’t able to make much if any of their own because, for reasons still not fully understood, they don’t make much of the “maker,” ASNS.
 But they need Asn to build proteins and survive – and now they can’t get it from the blood & they can’t make it, so they die off.
 But the normal cells are fine because they *do* express ASNS & therefore they can make enough to compensate for what they can’t get “pre-made” from the bloodstream.

 The history of the ASNase/leukemia link goes back to the 1950s – In 1953, Kidd found that guinea pig serum caused regression of implanted lymphoma cells in mice.
 And then in follow-up studies, Broome found that the anti-lymphoma effect was coming from asparaginase.
 Dolowy et al. & Hill et al. tried ASNase treatment in human patients in the mid-1960s, but it didn’t really take off as treatment until the 1970s, when they were able to produce ASNase at larger scales so they had enough for large-scale trials.
 Those larger trials found that ASNase helped, so it has become a standard part of childhood ALL treatment, approved for medical use in the US in 1978, and on the WHO’s list of essential medicines.
 ASNase is also used for treating some forms of acute myeloblastic leukemia (AML).

-Atoms (the basic units of elements like carbon (C), hydrogen (H), nitrogen (N) & oxygen (O) join together by sharing pairs of electrons (negatively-charged subatomic particles that whizz around in “electron clouds” around dense central atomic nuclei containing positively-charged protons (& neutral neutrons) tasked with reigning them in.
+Atoms (the basic units of elements like carbon (C), hydrogen (H), nitrogen (N) & oxygen (O) join together to form molecules by sharing pairs of electrons (negatively-charged subatomic particles that whizz around in “electron clouds” around dense central atomic nuclei containing positively-charged protons (& neutral neutrons) tasked with reigning them in.
 Atoms can share 1 pair for a single bond or 2 pairs for a stronger double bond and, although most bonds only involve 2 partners, something called “resonance” or “electron delocalization” or “conjugation” allows “extra” electrons to be shared between 3 or more atoms.
+When they do this in a ring, we call a molecule aromatic (an example is benzene).

 The most common atomic combo you see in biochemistry is carbon (C) & hydrogen (H).
 You can link carbons together (with H’s as a kind of filler) to form intricate “hydrocarbon skeletons” and we call molecules based on such skeletons “organic” – I called H’s “filler” here because they aren’t very reactive & they can come & go more easily than other atoms.
 They’re often “swapped out” for more reactive “functional groups”